Register in advance for the conversation here.

 After registering, you will receive a confirmation email containing information about joining the meeting.

-You are cordially invited to watch the films ahead of time – available here -- and then join our online discussion with the filmmakers on May 20 at 5pm EST. Sharing these cinematic experiments with you will allow us to continue, albeit very differently, our project of community-engagement.
+You are cordially invited to watch the films ahead of time – they’ll be available as soon as they’re finished, May 19 -- and then join our online discussion with the filmmakers on May 20 at 5pm.
+Sharing these cinematic experiments with you will allow us to continue, albeit very differently, our project of community-engagement.

 - Purcell Carson, The Trenton Project, Princeton University

 - Sadia Shepard, writer and filmmaker, Wesleyan University

 - David Stirk, dean of Butler College

 Lost Spring.
 Liana Cohen.
 As Covid-19 ravages New York City, a quarantined former opera singer rediscovers old photographs and materials from throughout her life, sparkling mingled nostalgia and self-reflection.

 7,000 Miles.
 Jimin Kang.
 Set amidst the uncertainty of the 2020 coronavirus pandemic, this film documents Kang, an international student from South Korea, as she spends her days in isolation at Princeton University, trying to stay connected with her family despite being 7,000 miles away.